ahmadalbadawi/ahmadalbadawi.github.io/_pages/research.md

 ## Grants and Contract Awards

 Feb 2020 – Aug 2021
-RIE2020 Advanced Manufacturing and Engineering (AME) Programmtic Programme  (Award A19E3b0099).
+RIE2020 Advanced Manufacturing and Engineering (AME) Programmatic Programme  (Award A19E3b0099).
 9.9 Million SGD.
 Principle Investigator for a multi-year, multi-million dollar research and development effort funded by the Singaporean government to optimize fully homomorphic encryption (HE) for advanced manufacturing applications such as Design of Experiments.
 I was responsible of Work Package II – Strengthening HE fundamentals tasked with:
 1. designing fast algorithms for primitive HE computations,
 2. extending HE arithmetic set, and